-W. Randolph Franklin and Salles V. G. Magalhães.
+W. Randolph Franklin and Salles V. G. de Magalhães.

 Parallel intersection detection in massive sets of cubes.